7 Steps to Better Design Thinking

 Document all testing to provide to stakeholders and to keep for future projects

 In the Implementation phase, the designer should be responsible for making the implementation of the product efficient and scalable.
-The following steps are necessary for the designer to complete so that the product can continue into development:
+The following steps are necessary for the designer to complete so that the product can continue in development:

 Ensure all requirements are clearly documented from user discovery